 The SQL Continue statement is very useful to control the flow of a SQL While loop.
-Generally, we use this statement inside the While loop, and if the execution finds the SQL continue statement inside the While loop, it will stop executing the current loop iteration and starts the new iteration from the beginning.
+Generally, we use this Continue statement inside the While loop.
+If the execution finds the SQL continue statement inside the While loop, it will stop executing the current loop iteration and starts the new iteration from the beginning.

 SQL Continue Syntax

-The basic syntax of the Continue Statement in SQL Server is as follows:
+The syntax of the SQL Server Continue Statement is

 SQL CONTINUE Statement Example

 In this query, We are going to use the SQL Continue statement inside the While loop to control the loop iteration.

 -- Example DECLARE @Val INT SET @Val = 1 WHILE @Val <= 10 BEGIN IF (@Val = 3 OR @Val = 7) BEGIN PRINT 'Skipped By Continue Statement = ' + CONVERT(VARCHAR, @Val) SET @Val= @Val + 1 CONTINUE END PRINT 'Tutorial Gateway Views = ' + CONVERT(VARCHAR, @Val) SET @Val= @Val + 1 END PRINT 'This statement is Coming from Outside the While Loop' GO